AdminoBratt/kunskapskontroll-del2/README.md

 1. You ask a question
 2. System searches for relevant chunks (hybrid search)
 3. Cross-Encoder reranks for better precision
-4. Top chunks + question sent to local LLM
+4. Top chunks + question sent to Google Gemini API
-5. LLM generates answer based only on your documents
+5. Gemini generates answer based only on your documents
 6. Answer returned with source citations
 ```